Iconic buildings from every state

 Nine Black students desegregated the high school in 1957 after the Supreme Court ruled that segregated schools were illegal.
 The Little Rock Nine, as they became known, had to be escorted by local police (and later, federal troops) after they were initially prevented entry by an angry mob and the state's National Guard.
 Photographs of the students arriving at the high school under heavy guard were seen around the country in Life magazine.
 This is the country's only high school in operation that has been designated a National Historic Site.

 Designed by architect Richard Meier, the Getty Center looks over Los Angeles and the Pacific Ocean from the Santa Monica Mountains.
 Its 1.2 million square feet of beige-colored travertine stone came from Italy and its central garden changes with the seasons.
 The center, opened in 1997, houses the permanent collection of the J. Paul Getty Museum, including European paintings, illuminated manuscripts, sculpture, and American and international photography.

 Colorado: The Brown Palace Hotel

-The Brown Palace Hotel, which opened in 1892 in Denver, features 26 stone-carved medallions on its exterior that show Colorado's animals.
+The Brown Palace Hotel, opened in 1892 in Denver, features 26 stone-carved medallions on its exterior that show Colorado's animals.
 Commissioned by Henry Cordes Brown, a real estate developer, and designed by architect Frank E. Edbrooke, it was built of red granite from Colorado and sandstone from Arizona in the Italian Renaissance style.
-Inside there is onyx from Mexico and intricate iron grillwork.
+Inside, there is onyx from Mexico and intricate iron grillwork.
 It was the second fireproof building in the country.